Optimal-order exit point bounds in exponential last-passage percolation via the coupling technique: Exit points in exponential last-passage percolation

-\begin{rem}A more general form of Proposition \ref{PLMId} appeared in a preprint of E.\ Rains \cite[Corollaries 3.3--3.4]{rain-00}.
+because the weights are nonnegative and $\omega^z(0, 1) \sim \Exp(1-z)$.
+Likewise, the left-hand side is infinite if $z \le 0$ and $m > 0$.
+Finally, if either $m = 0$ or $n = 0$ then the left-hand side reduces to the l.m.g.f.\ of the sum of i.i.d.\ exponentials. \end{rem} \begin{rem}A more general form of Proposition \ref{PLMId} appeared in a preprint of Rains \cite[Corollaries 3.3--3.4]{rain-00}.
 His version covers mixtures of the exponential and Poisson LPP, and mixtures of the geometric and Bernoulli LPP, and allows some inhomogeneity in parameters. \cite{rain-00} provides two proofs for the identity, both of which ultimately rely on exact determinantal formulas for the distribution of the last-passage times developed in \cite{baik-rain-01a}.
-The short argument above extends readily to the inhomogeneous exponential and geometric LPP but we have not attempted to verify this in the full setting of \cite{rain-00}. \end{rem} \begin{rem} The variance identity of Bal\'{a}zs-Cator-Sepp\"{a}l\"{a}inen \cite[Lemma 4.6]{bala-cato-sepp} can be recovered from Proposition \ref{PLMId}.
+The short argument above extends readily to the inhomogeneous exponential and geometric LPP but we have not attempted to verify this in the full setting of \cite{rain-00}.
+Since the initial appearance of this work, versions of Proposition \ref{PLMId} have been proved also in some integrable polymer models \cite{land-soso-22a, land-soso-22b, xie-22-phd} as well as for a nonintegrable model of interacting diffusions \cite{land-soso-22a} that generalizes the O'Connell-Yor polymer. \end{rem} \begin{rem} The variance identity of Bal\'{a}zs-Cator-Sepp\"{a}l\"{a}inen \cite[Lemma 4.6]{bala-cato-sepp} can be recovered from Proposition \ref{PLMId}.
 We give a formal calculation which can be made rigorous.
 Exponentiating, multiplying through by $\exp\{-(w-z)\M^z\}$ and Taylor expanding lead to

 where the vertex $(m, n)$ is dropped for brevity.
 Differentiating twice with respect to $w$ and setting $w = z$ yield

 on account of the identity $\partial_w \Lb^{w, z} = \M^w$.
 Hence, with the left-hand side above written explicitly, one obtains that